LSI-UniKonstanz/vanted/README.md

 [vanted.org](http://vanted.org).
 Here, you find the most-recent version of the source code.

-## Contact ##

-If you have questions or suggestions regarding vanted, please contact us at: feedback@vanted.org

 ## Overview ##

 VANTED is a Java based extendable network visualisation and analysis tool with focus on applications in the life sciences.